FORARE IL CEMENTO

 • Make sure you collect the slurry properly.

-• If drilling with a petrol-powered machine, make sure there is adequate ventilation.
+• If drilling with a gasoline-powered machine, make sure there is adequate ventilation.

 • Make sure there is plenty of lighting.